 - Stir honey into the coffee

-Honey may not dissolve as quickly as we expect from sweet syrup.
+Honey may not dissolve as quickly as we expect from a sweet syrup.
 While adding honey to coffee, stir it well to get a consistent taste.

 Do check this article if you want to know about milk powder in coffee.